ParanoidAndrea/ParanoidAndrea/README.md

 # About Me
-Hi my name is Yenna, a graduate student studying Game Programming at SMU Guildhall.
-This is my Github, which includes my undergrad projects
+Hi my name is Yenna, a game programmer and technical designer from SMU Guildhall.
+This is my GitHub, which includes my master's and undergrad projects.